GitAtom-PDX/GitAtom/ExtendedDocs.md

 | atoms | Where GitAtom stores your Atom-formatted blog posts. |
 | site | Where GitAtom stores your static web pages. |

-If using remote depoloyment, a bare repository will be created and the post-recieve hook will be installed on the remote server.
+If using remote deployment, a bare repository will be created and the post-receive hook will be installed on the remote server.

 ### Usage with git commands